Jump to section

 - Shell Scenarios

-The company’s view of three possible futures for the world’s energy production and consumption - Climate Change Committee (2020) The Sixth Carbon Budget.
-Advice to the UK government on the level of greenhouse gas emissions between 2033 and 2037, as part of a long-term commitment to reduce emissions to Net Zero by 2050 (earlier budgets were based on an 80% reduction from 1990 levels by 2050).
-The Committee is an independent panel of experts, supported by a small staff.
+- Climate Change Committee (2020) The Sixth Carbon Budget: Advice to the UK government on the level of greenhouse gas emissions between 2033 and 2037, as part of a long-term commitment to reduce emissions to Net Zero by 2050 (earlier budgets were based on an 80% reduction from 1990 levels by 2050).
+Find out more about the Climate Change Committee.

-- National Grid ESO Future Energy Scenarios These give a range of futures for energy in Great Britain, concentrating on the electricity sector
+- NESO Future Energy Scenarios: These give a range of futures for energy in Great Britain, concentrating on the electricity sector.

 - Energy Modelling OpenMod Initiative